expfactory/expfactory/docs/pages/1-generate.md

 optional arguments:
-  -h, --help            show this help message and exit --recipe, -r          only generate a recipe --output OUTPUT, -o OUTPUT
+  -h, --help            show this help message and exit --output OUTPUT, -o OUTPUT
-                        output name for Singularity recipe --studyid STUDYID     study id for saving database --database {fllesystem}
+                        output name for Dockerfile --studyid STUDYID     study id for saving database --database {fllesystem}
                         database for application (default filesystem)
 ```

+You actually **don't** want to edit the recipe output file, since this happens inside the container
+(and you map a folder of your choice to it.)
+The others, however, you can modify.

 ## Experiment Selection
+The first we've already used, and it's the only required argument.
+We need to give the
-The minimum requirement we need is a list of `experiments`.
+expfactory builder a list of `experiments`.
 You can either [browse
 the table](https://expfactory.github.io/experiments/) or see a current library list with `list.`

 ```